 Apple alongside the Apple Watch Series 6 unveiled Apple Fitness+, a new service that's designed to help Apple Watch owners keep fit through a series of guided workouts that are available across multiple workout categories.
-Our Apple Fitness+ guide covers everything that we know about the Fitness+ service, which launched on December 14.
+Our Apple Fitness+ guide covers everything that we know about the Fitness+ service, which launched in late 2020.

 Apple Fitness+ Explained